Luscious, light as air, gluten-free Chocolate Almond Cake that’s FULL of intense chocolate flavor!

 - Remove cake from the oven.
 Let cool for 10 minutes.
 Slide a knife all around the edge of the cake and release from the springform pan.
 Serve immediately or at room temperature with a dollop of the Cinnamon Whipped Cream and a sprinkle of raspberries.
 Enjoy!

-- Combine all ingredients in small bowl.
+- Combine heavy cream, powdered sugar, and cinnamon in small bowl.
 Use a hand mixer (on the highest setting) to whip the cream until soft peaks form.